-O&M specialists design and adapt the difficulty of the lesson depending on the individual's skill level, complexity of the environment, and amount of feedback provided to the individual.
+Through lesson planning and instruction, O&M specialists design and adapt lessons considering individual skill levels, instructional environments that support learning, instructor feedback, and support for the learner.
 They preview and select training environments based on individuals' immediate and future needs, while considering their cognitive, physical, and psychosocial functioning (Wall Emerson & Corn, 2006).
-When planning lessons, O&M specialists individualize the structure and pace of instruction and incorporate relevant aspects of different learning theories (e.g., behavior theory, cognitive learning theory, social cognitive theory, and discovery learning theory).
+When planning lessons, O&M specialists individualize the structure and pace of instruction and incorporate relevant aspects of different learning theories (e.g., behavioral theory, cognitive learning theory, social cognitive theory, and discovery learning theory).
 O&M specialists establish a rapport with individuals that fosters a positive learning environment.
-They provide opportunities for independence and self-advocacy throughout O&M instruction so individuals learn to do things for themselves and do not become overly reliant on others.
+They provide opportunities for independence, problem solving, and self-advocacy throughout O&M instruction so individuals learn to do things for themselves and do not become overly reliant on others.
+O&M specialists provide opportunities for individuals with multiple disabilities to participate in movement and O&M techniques, which could include use of partial participation.
+They work with support staff and caregivers to promote independence for individuals with multiple disabilities to the greatest extent possible.

-O&M is a critical component of the Expanded Core Curriculum (ECC), the concepts and skills that require systematic, sequential instruction to account for the information that many children with visual impairments do not learn incidentally through visual observation and experience (Hatlen, 1996).
+O&M is a critical component of the Expanded Core Curriculum (ECC) for students with visual impairments, which addresses the concepts and skills that require systematic, sequential instruction to account for the information that many children with visual impairments do not learn incidentally through visual observation and experience (Hatlen, 1996).
 O&M instruction often includes content in the ECC areas of self-determination, social interaction skills, independent living, sensory efficiency, career education, recreation and leisure, compensatory skills, and assistive technology.